AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Using WorkflowMax PO creation as a substitute for dedicated AP approval controls leaves the fraud risk unaddressed:

-• No supplier bank detail verification at invoice receipt
+• No supplier bank account change verification at invoice receipt

 • No duplicate detection before approval